Chandan-h-509/Chandan-h-509/README.md

 - 🔭 I’m currently working on Open source projects
 - 🌱 I’m currently learning Deep Learning and DSA
 - 👯 I’m looking to collaborate on Deep Learning and ML based projects
-- 💬 Ask me about how to be smart like me XD
+- 💬 Ask me about how to create bugs from nowhere XD
-- 📫 How to reach me: Mail-id:chandanhariharan@gmail.com
+- 📫 How to reach me: Mail-id: chandanhariharan@gmail.com
 - 😄 Pronouns: He/His